BhavyaShaztry-Portfolio/user-profile-streaming/README.md

 The project is designed with the following components:

-__Data Source__: We use randomuser.me API to generate random user data for our pipeline.
+__Data Source__: We use randomuser.me API to generate random user data for our pipeline.<br/>
-__Apache Airflow__: Responsible for orchestrating the pipeline and storing fetched data in a PostgreSQL database.
+__Apache Airflow__: Responsible for orchestrating the pipeline and storing fetched data in a PostgreSQL database.<br/>
-__Apache Kafka and Zookeeper__: Used for streaming data from PostgreSQL to the processing engine.
+__Apache Kafka and Zookeeper__: Used for streaming data from PostgreSQL to the processing engine.<br/>
-__Control Center and Schema Registry__: Helps in monitoring and schema management of our Kafka streams.
+__Control Center and Schema Registry__: Helps in monitoring and schema management of our Kafka streams.<br/>
-__Apache Spark__: For data processing with its master and worker nodes.
+__Apache Spark__: For data processing with its master and worker nodes.<br/>
 __Cassandra__: Where the processed data will be stored.

 # Setup and Requirements